 A lack of funding is holding up the implementation of urgently needed adaptation initiatives, writes Sandeep Chamling Rai.

-Reuters reported this week that Mozambique was expected to experience a third tropical storm, Guambue, in as many months.
-Guambue is expected to intensify into a cyclone, bringing flooding, torrential rain and strong winds.
-Mozambique, the world’s seventh poorest country is already reeling from Cyclone Eloise, which struck on 23 January this year, and tropical storm Chalane which struck in December 2020.
-Both brought additional devastation to the country which was already struggling to recover from Cyclone Idai, one of the worst tropical storms on record, which struck the country in March 2019.
+Mozambique, the world’s seventh poorest country, was already struggling to recover from Cyclone Idai, one of the worst tropical storms on record, which struck the country in March 2019.
 Lives and livelihoods and hundreds of thousands of people continue to be disrupted by these devastating storms.